-- The Proctor can advise staff (eg, Deans and Heads of Department) about how to handle disputes involving students.
+- The Proctor can advise staff (eg, Deans and Heads of Department) about how to handle disputes or complaints involving students.

 - The Proctor convenes a group of University experts who assess and assist in handling student behaviour which may present a risk to students, staff or university activities.